 Dr. John Morley, director of geriatric medicine at St. Louis University School of Medicine, and Dr. Michael Grossman, an anti-aging specialist, offer these pointers for slowing down muscle loss as you age…

 Load up on protein.
 In a three-year study published in The American Journal of Clinical Nutrition, older adults who ate the most protein lost 40% less muscle than those who ate the least.

-Try to get most of your protein from foods that are naturally protein-rich, rather than from protein-fortified products.
+Try to get most of your protein from naturally protein-rich foods, rather than from protein-fortified products.
 Dr. Grossman recommends at least four ounces of protein-rich food daily.

 If you like milk, you’re in luck.
-Whey protein is rich in three amino acids that make up 35% of muscle protein.
-Whey protein supplements are also a good option if you aren’t getting enough protein in your diet.
+Whey protein is rich in three amino acids that make up 35 percent of muscle protein.
+Whey protein powder is also a good option if you aren’t getting enough protein in your diet.